syndesisio/syndesis/project/proposals/002-filter-data.md

 The example is simplified in so far as the value to the "rules" field for step with id "1" must be entered as a single line string with newlines replaced by "\n" since the value of a property is currently only allowed to be a string.

-If switching to JPA it is recommended to use a more typed approach which `FilterStep` being a subclass of `Step` and having the relation to "filter rules" in a seperate table, which are linked together.
+If switching to JPA it is recommended to use a more typed approach which `FilterStep` being a subclass of `Step` and having the relation to "filter rules" in a separate table, which are linked together.

 ### API